A guide on how to create an evening routine for better sleep and relaxation from your full day.

 One of the things that made a major difference in my evening routine and supports me in getting a great quality sleep is my Avocado Green Mattress!
 I didn’t realize how much my mattress impacted my sleep, but as soon as I invested in a this one, it made a noticeable difference.

 Not only is this mattress super comfy, but it’s also all-natural and made with green materials.
 I’m a big researcher and Avocado Mattress had the most transparent and detailed information about their materials, sourcing, and environmental impact, and it aligned so well with what I value and was looking for.
 I’m all about brands that have missions to support your healthy lifestyle and that are better for the planet.

 Right before I go to bed, I’ll recite some mantras followed up by filling out my Five Minute Journal right before my head hits the pillow.
 You can read more about My Skincare Routine: Body and Face Edition and the ultimate routine for better sleep.
 I’ll be doing a post more on my nighttime beauty routine in the future.

 How To Find An Evening Routine That Works For You

 - Write out your evening routine to visualize all the potential challenges or barriers you might come across.
 That way you can strategize and plan for those when they arise.

 - Now close your eyes and envision yourself practicing that evening routine.
 This helps work out those little “in between” steps you might not think about.

 - Go with the flow.
 The first time you start your evening routine it might be best to start adding in 1 thing at a time and then working up to it.

-- Be “selfish”.
+- Taking care of yourself isn’t selfish, it’s necessary.
 Embrace this time all about you, for you.

 Have any questions?
 Ask!
 I hope that sharing my personal routine helps you cultivate your own routine and ritual, doing things that you absolutely love and that make your heart and spirit happy.
 I’d love to hear some of your evening routines – let’s start the conversation here as well.